From happy customers

 Phenomenal light beams

-Upper Antelope Canyon is famous for its incredible light beams that stream down through the cracks in the rock formations above.
-These beams create a magical atmosphere, especially during midday, when the sun’s right above you.
+Upper Antelope Canyon is famous for its incredible light beams that stream down through the cracks from the rock formations above.
+These beams create a magical atmosphere, especially during midday, when the sun is right above.

 More accessible than its counterparts

-The Upper Antelope Canyon is the easiest to access among the three canyons within the Antelope Canyon.
-This canyon does not require climbing or strenuous hiking making it suitable for visitors of all ages.
+Upper Antelope Canyon does not involve a lot of climbing or strenuous hiking, making it suitable for visitors of all ages and fitness levels.

-The combination of shapes and lines of the slot canyon, illuminated by beams of light, creates an almost magical atmosphere, making it one of the most photographed canyons in the world.
+The combination of shapes and lines of the slot canyon, illuminated by beams of light, creates an almost magical atmosphere, making Upper Antelope Canyon one of the most photographed natural landmarks in the world.

 Spiritual significance